Necrotic lower molar in the absence of caries.

 The reason for the necrosis was probably related to the presence of a lateral canal at the level of the periodontal lesion.

-In this case, Fillroot was chosen to have an adequate seal in the presence of a conservative access and a 04 taper preparation.
+In this case, Fillroot was chosen to provide an adequate seal in the presence of conservative access and a 04 taper preparation.

-The fluidity of the material allows easy filling of the lateral canals and its radiopacity allows it to be visualised on radiography.
+The fluidity of the material allows easy filling of the lateral canals, and its radiopacity allows visualization on X-ray.

-Patient referred for endodontic treatment of 17 showing a significant carious lesion.
-In this case the choice was made to make the access following the course of the caries.
+Patient referred for endodontic treatment of tooth 17 showing a significant carious lesion.
+In this case, the access was made following the course of the caries.

-The tooth was treated with 04 taper martensitic instruments and irrigated with activated NaOCl and EDTA.
+The tooth was treated with martensitic instruments with a .04 taper and irrigated with activated NaOCl and EDTA.

-In this case, the choice of a cold closure technique with Fillroot is linked to the practicality of the technique itself.
+In this case, the choice of a cold obturation technique with Fillroot is linked to the practicality of the technique itself.

-Especially in cases where a "classic" access is not performed, in my opinion the single cone with hydraulic cement makes it easier to achieve an excellent seal than other closure methods.
+Especially in cases where a "classic" access is not performed, in my opinion, the single cone with hydraulic cement allows to obtain an excellent seal more easily than other obturation methods.